rickstaa/stable-gym/stable_gym/envs/classic_control/cartpole_cost/README.md

 * Velocity limits are adjusted from ±∞ to ±50, accelerating training.
 * Angular velocity termination threshold is lowered from ±∞ to ±50, likely for improved training efficiency.
 * Random initial state range is modified from `[-0.05, 0.05]` to `[-5, 5]` for the cart position and `[-0.2, 0.2]` for all other states, allowing for expanded exploration.
+* The info dictionary is expanded to include the reference state, state of interest, and reference error.

 Additional modifications in our implementation:

 * Unlike the original environment's fixed cost threshold of `100`, this version allows users to adjust the maximum cost threshold improving training adaptability.
 * The gravity constant is adjusted back from `10` to the real-world value of `9.8`, aligning it closer with the original CartPole environment.
+* The data types for action and observation spaces are set to `np.float64`, diverging from the `np.float32` used by Han et al. (2020).
+This aligns the Gymnasium implementation with the original CartPole environment.

-These modifications were first described in [Han et al. 2019](https://arxiv.org/abs/2004.14288) and further adapted in our version for enhanced training and exploration.
+These modifications were first described in [Han et al. 2020](https://arxiv.org/abs/2004.14288) and further adapted in our version for enhanced training and exploration.

 ## Observation space